 Be prepared to spend more:

-First of all, it’s important to realize that you’re simply going to have to spend more for a model that’s appropriate for working on cars.
-That’s due to the nature of auto coatings: they require a precision, consistency and smoothness that you just can’t achieve with cheap paint sprayers.
+First of all, it’s important to realize that you’re simply going to have to spend more on a model that’s appropriate for working on cars.
+That’s due to the nature of auto coatings: they require precision, consistency, and smoothness that you just can’t achieve with cheap paint sprayers.

 The key thing is to look for great atomization: that’s the way that your sprayer breaks down the mixed or thinned coatings into droplets as it sprays.
 The smaller the droplets (the more “atomized” they are), the better your coatings will look.

-Since atomization requires both a high-powered air supply (whether it’s HVLP turbine or compressor) and a precisely-engineered spray gun, you’ll find that the paint sprayers which achieve the best atomization also tend to be the most expensive.
+Since atomization requires both a high-powered air supply (whether it’s an HVLP turbine or compressor) and a precisely engineered spray gun, you’ll find that the paint sprayers which achieve the best atomization also tend to be the most expensive.